LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 If _incremental value should require incremental user effort_, an obvious corollary is that **things that produce no value should not require user effort**.

-Using the model of user effort as a currency, it is easy to see why: who likes paying without getting anything in return?
+Using the currency model makes this obvious: who likes paying without getting anything in return?
 **Respect user effort.**
 Treat it as a scarce resource — just like regular currency — and keep it close to the minimum necessary to declare _intent_.
 Do not require users to do work that confers them no benefit, and could have been handled by the UI.